MostTornBrain/Whitehall-Mystery/README.md

 NOTE: This requires the python [graph-tool](https://graph-tool.skewed.de/static/doc/index.html) library.

-Currently this is work-in-progress at the very early stages.
+Currently this is work-in-progress at the early stages.
 I have transcribed the map into di-graph form and Jack is playable.
-However, Jack does not yet use Alley cards and the Coach card usage still needs some refinement.
+However, Jack does not yet use Alley cards and the Coach card usage still needs some refinement and can hit an unhandled use case of the target location being 2 spaces away in a rare instance.

 A di-graph was needed so a weight can be assigned to ingress edges to a location, but not to outbound edges.
 This allows path distance calculation to ignore the cost of crossings, since Jack goes from location to location.
 However, it also will allow the graph to be updated with weights in crossings based on the players' positions so when a "best" path is chosen, investigators can be avoided.
 Similarly, weights can be assigned to water crossings and alleys to influence how likely Jack will be to use them.